 Is there an application process?

-At this time there is no application process, simply enroll as a candidate student in the Horticulture & Gardening Certificate (CF020).
-The candidacy fee is $200 and is required for graduation from the Horticulture & Gardening Certificate.
-It is recommended that students become candidates when they begin taking classes in the program, although they may establish candidacy at any time.
+Yes, there is a simply application to enroll as a candidate student in the Horticulture Certificate (CE0668).
+The candidacy/application fee is $200 and is required for graduation from the Horticulture Certificate.
+It is recommended that students become candidates when they begin enrolling in certificate program courses, although they may establish candidacy at any time.
 To begin the program, simply enroll in one or more courses.
-The program office recommends starting with Biology X 494 Introduction to Horticulture or Biology X 496.2 General Botany for Gardeners.

 You do not have to be a candidate student in the program to take any of the program courses .